-The group meets weekly for two hours and is expected to meet for additional time when we are installing exhibitions.
+The group meets weekly for two hours.
 All graduate students and faculty are welcome to attend and collaborate.
 We regularly collaborate with The Ackerman Center for Holocaust Studies; and welcome future collaborations across ATEC, the university, and the community.

 One Breath Poem: Drinking Edition, Plano ArtFest